-- Has the BMC Remedy Developer Studio Analyzer been run and the flagged objects reviewed?
+- Has the Developer Studio Analyzer been run and the flagged objects reviewed?

-- Has the QBE option for character field been set to Equal or Leading?
+- Has the QBE option for the character field been set to Equal or Leading?

-Consider whether data should be stored in a single form and or in separate forms.
-Data that is clearly not part of a component should have its details stored in a separate form.
-For example, the detailed information about a person should be stored in a separate person form.
-You can, however, store specific data about that person in an application form.
-For example, to make queries and permissions work, you should store the logon name of the person in a help desk ticket rather than querying for it each time the ticket is displayed.
+Consider whether data is to be stored in a single form and or in separate forms.
+Data that is clearly not part of a component must have its details stored in a separate form; for example, if the detailed information about a person is stored in a separate person form, you can store specific data about that person in an application form, and to make queries and permissions work, you must store the login name of the person in a help desk ticket rather than querying for the name each time the ticket is displayed.

-If the data is stored in separate forms, consider how the data should be referenced.
+If the data is stored in separate forms, consider how the data is referenced.
 If there is a many-many type relationship between data, use an association type table.
-However if there is a 1-1, 1-many, or many-1 relationship, store the link as a foreign key.
+If there is a 1-1 (one-to-one), 1-many (one-to-many), or many-1 (many-to-one) relationship, store the link as a foreign key.
 There are exceptions to this rule depending on the needs of the application.

 Data storage assessment

-When you are assessing data storage, BMC suggests that you ask the following questions:
+When you are assessing data storage, we recommend that you consider the following questions:

-- Where should data be stored and which component does it belong to?
+- Where does the data need to be stored and which component does it belong to?

-- How is the data referenced and should an association table or foreign key be used?
+- How is the data referenced and do you need to use an association table or a foreign key?

-- How many fields are over 255 characters and do they need to be?
+- How many fields exceed the limit of 255 characters and does the length need to be more than 255 characters?

 Best practices for client performance

-This section provides our recommendations to assist you in designing for client performance.
+This section provides our recommendations to assist you in designing for better client performance.